Vaginal examination post pic

 There are several causes of abnormal vaginal discharge including:

-• Bacterial vaginosis: typical findings include a thin, profuse fishy-smelling discharge without pruritis or inflammation.
+• Bacterial vaginosis: typical findings include a thin, profuse fishy-smelling discharge without pruritis or inflammation

-• Candidiasis: typical findings include a curd-like, non-offensive discharge with associated pruritis and inflammation.
+• Candidiasis: typical findings include a curd-like, non-offensive discharge with associated pruritis and inflammation

 • Chlamydia and gonorrhoea (symptomatic): typical findings include purulent vaginal discharge

-• Trichomoniasis: typical findings include offensive yellow, frothy vaginal discharge with associated pruritis and inflammation.
+• Trichomoniasis: typical findings include offensive yellow, frothy vaginal discharge with associated pruritis and inflammation

 Vaginal examination

-1. Lubricate the gloved index and middle fingers of your dominant hand.
+1. Lubricate the gloved index and middle fingers of your dominant hand

-2. Carefully separate the labia using the thumb and index finger of your non-dominant hand.
+2. Carefully separate the labia using the thumb and index finger of your non-dominant hand

-Lubricate gloved fingers
+Lubricate gloved index and middle fingers

 Vaginal walls